 In the chapter “Das unheimliche” (The Uncanny), Freud examines the relation of the German word heimlich (familiar, not paradoxical) and its logical opposite, unheimlich.
 Freud, by looking up the etymology of the two words in the dictionaries of various languages and collecting stories, experiences and situations that trigger a sense of unfamiliarity, concludes that the uncanny belongs in the category of the scary-weird which has been repressed to the point of becoming unfamiliar.

 The semiological interpretation of ‘heimlich’ goes in the direction of ambivalence, until it coincides with its opposite — Unheimlich: “the unheimlich is what was once heimisch, home-like, familiar; the prefix ‘un’ is the token of repression”.
-This transition from familiarity to alienation and a sense of danger is fundamental in the constitution of an uncanny situation.

 Artists have often tried to convey this special feeling of the Uncanny in various ways by joining parts-elements of a text or image in unexpected ways.
 In the exhibition Back to Basics: Uncanny viewers will be able to discover ways of presenting and interpreting the Uncanny through the work of nine artists.